hmlli/voltage_mining_model_demo/README.md

 ## Premise

 This is a demonstration module for a manuscript titled "Voltage mining for delithiation-stabilized cathodes and a machine-learning model for Li-ion cathode voltage" (see last section for citation).
-The purpose of this demonstration model is to provide a way for those inserested to use the LIB cathode voltage prediction model constructed in the manuscript.
+The purpose of this demonstration module is to provide a way for those inserested to use the LIB cathode voltage prediction model constructed in the manuscript.
 For details and limits of the model, please see the manuscript.

 ## Installation